 This is normal tyre behaviour.
 However, when the vehicle is subsequently driven, vibration may be experienced from the flat spot.
-The condition will steadily improve with additional mileage.
+The condition will steadily improve with extra mileage.

-In order to minimise flat spotting, the tyre pressures can be increased to the maximum, as stated on the tyre sidewall.
-Tyres must be returned to the specified running pressures before driving, see 225, TYRE PRESSURES.
+In order to minimise flat spotting while the vehicle is stationary for a long period, tyre pressures can be increased to the maximum, as stated on the tyre sidewall.
+Tyres must be returned to the specified running pressures before driving (see 263, TYRE PRESSURES).